chidiwilliams/buzz/docs/docs/faq.md

    See method 1 in this video https://www.youtube.com/watch?v=eRcCYgOuSYQ

    For method 2 there is no need to uninstall the antivirus, but see if you can temporarily disable it or if there are settings that may prevent Buzz from accessing the microphone.

+7. **Can I use Buzz on a computer without internet?**

+    Yes, Buzz can be used without internet connection if you download the necessary models on some other computer that has the internet and manually move them to the offline computer.
+The easiest way to find where the models are stored is to go to Help -> Preferences -> Models.
+Then download some model, and push "Show file location" button.
+This will open the folder where the models are stored.
+Copy the models folder to the same location on the offline computer.
+F.e. for Linux it is `.cache/Buzz/models` in your home directory.